 Gazes and Spaces was an art show that we curated during queer qandī festival.
 The festival was the first event that we organised in QTI Coalition of Colour, a network we founded to raise awareness about issues face by QTIPOC and for building a community for queer POCs.

 Read more about the festival in Cambridge News.

-With this work, they question the idea of Queer Safer Spaces as safe when we can not or refuse to identify with the norm.
-It is a response to the experience of being unsafe and made invisible in so called queer safer spaces where only parts of our identity are accommodated for.
-By expecting us to disrobe from those parts which do not fit the normative narrative, we are invited to enjoy the privilege of a gentrified definition of Safety.
-The non conformative parts of our identity, are pushed out into the toxic margins of these Queer Safer Spaces.
+With this work, they question the idea of Queer Safer Spaces as safe only when one complies to identify with the norm.
+It is a response to the experience of being unsafe and made invisible in so-called queer safer spaces where only parts of one’s identity are accommodated for.
+By being expected to disrobe from those parts which do not fit the normative narrative, minorities are invited to a gentrified definition of Queer Spaces where the only those with the privilege of normativeness can enjoy being Safe.
+The nonconforming parts of one’s identity are pushed out into the toxic margins of these Queer Safer Spaces.